sofathitesh/doconce/doc/demos/tutorial/tutorial.rst

 ============================

 Doconce text looks like ordinary text, but there are some almost invisible text constructions that allow you to control the formating.
-For example,
+Here are som examples.

-  * bullet lists arise from lines starting with an asterisk,
+  * Bullet lists arise from lines starting with an asterisk.

-  * *emphasized words* are surrounded by asterisks,
+  * *Emphasized words* are surrounded by asterisks.

-  * **words in boldface** are surrounded by underscores,
+  * **Words in boldface** are surrounded by underscores.

-  * words from computer code are enclosed in back quotes and then typeset verbatim (monospace font),
+  * Words from computer code are enclosed in back quotes and then typeset ``verbatim (in a monospace font)``.

-  * section headings are recognied by equality (``=``) signs before and after the text, and the number of ``=`` signs indicates the level of the section (7 for main section, 5 for subsection, 3 for subsubsection),
+  * Section headings are recognied by equality (``=``) signs before and after the title, and the number of ``=`` signs indicates the level of the section: 7 for main section, 5 for subsection, and 3 for subsubsection.

-  * paragraph headings are recognized by a double underscore before and after the heading,
+  * Paragraph headings are recognized by a double underscore before and after the heading.

+  * The abstract of a document starts with *Abstract* as paragraph heading, and all text up to the next heading makes up the abstract,

-  * blocks of computer code can easily be included by placing ``!bc`` (begin code) and ``!ec`` (end code) commands at separate lines before and after the code block,
+  * Blocks of computer code can easily be included by placing ``!bc`` (begin code) and ``!ec`` (end code) commands at separate lines before and after the code block.

-  * blocks of computer code can also be imported from source files,
+  * Blocks of computer code can also be imported from source files.

-  * blocks of LaTeX mathematics can easily be included by placing ``!bt`` (begin TeX) and ``!et`` (end TeX) commands at separate lines before and after the math block,
+  * Blocks of LaTeX mathematics can easily be included by placing ``!bt`` (begin TeX) and ``!et`` (end TeX) commands at separate lines before and after the math block.

-  * there is support for both LaTeX and text-like inline mathematics,
+  * There is support for both LaTeX and text-like inline mathematics.

-  * figures and movies with captions, simple tables, URLs with links, index list, labels and references are supported,
+  * Figures and movies with captions, simple tables, URLs with links, index list, labels and references are supported.

-  * comments can be inserted throughout the text (``#`` at the beginning of a line),
+  * Invisible comments in the output format can be inserted throughout the text (``#`` at the beginning of a line).

+  * Visible comments can be inserted so that authors and readers can comment upon the text (and at any time turn on/off output of such comments).

+  * There is special support for advanced exercises features.

-  * with a simple preprocessor, Preprocess or Mako, one can include other documents (files) and large portions of text can be defined in or out of the text,
+  * With a simple preprocessor, Preprocess or Mako, one can include other documents (files) and large portions of text can be defined in or out of the text.

-  * with the Mako preprocessor one can even embed Python code and use this to steer generation of Doconce text.
+  * With the Mako preprocessor one can even embed Python code and use this to steer generation of Doconce text.

 Here is an example of some simple text written in the Doconce format::